-In 2015, three rental housing projects (Pheasant Ridge Apartments, Middleton Senior Apartments, & Madison & Main) were inspected by the CDBG/HOME Program Specialist.
-The fourth rental project (Elven Sted) was inspected by the City of Stoughton Fire Marshall.
+In 2016, three rental housing projects (Pheasant Ridge Apartments, Middleton Senior Apartments, & Madison & Main) were inspected by the CDBG/HOME Program Specialist.
 Project Home - NOAH project is charged with inspecting their units.
 No issues were detected during inspections.

 Provide an assessment of the jurisdiction's affirmative marketing actions for HOME units.
 92.351(b)